1933 Washington State Cougars football team

 The 1933 Washington State Cougars football team was an American football team that represented Washington State College during the 1933 college football season.
 Eighth-year head coach Babe Hollingbery led the team to a 3–3–1 mark in the Pacific Coast Conference (PCC) and 5–3–1 overall.

 The Cougars played their three home games on campus at Rogers Field in Pullman, Washington; two road games were played nearby, in Moscow and Spokane.

-Program for the October 14 game against the Oregon State Beavers, held in Corvallis.
+Program for the October 28 game against the Oregon State Beavers, held in Portland.